sadmac7000/libason/README.md

 * `--enable-spec` - Build the ASON specification document.
 Requires the `pdflatex` command.

+* `--enable-lcov` - Build library with LCOV support. `make lcov` will build a code coverage report.

 * `--with-asonq` - Build and install the `asonq` utility as well as the library.